recoli/marp-test/PITCHME.md

 * Good practice
   - Minimize the number of I/O operations
-  - Avoid creating too many les
+  - Avoid creating too many files
-  - Avoid creating directories with a large numbers of les
+  - Avoid creating directories with a large numbers of files
 * Bad practice
   - Small reads
-  - Opening many les
+  - Opening many files
   - Seeking within a le to read a small piece of data

 ---